Analysis of the SiMPL method for density-based topology optimization: Globalizing SiMPL

 In general, the computation of $\gamma$ or the supremum here is intractable.
 However, taking $\rho=\rho_k,\;q=\rho_{k-1}$, we obtain a lower bound of $\gamma^{-1}$:

-As we will see below, $\gamma$ is related to the Lipschitz continuity of $\nabla F$.
-Given the pivotal role played by the Lipschitz constant of $\nabla F$ in first-order methods we reason that the following provides a good candidate for the initial step size,
+As we will see below, $\gamma$ is related to the local Lipschitz continuity of $\nabla F$.
+Given the pivotal role played by the Lipschitz constant of $\nabla F$ in first-order methods we reason that the following definition provides a good candidate for the initial step size:

-We take absolute value to ensure $s_k >0$.
-For the case where $\nabla F$ is monotone, $s_k$ resembles the long Barzilai--Borwein step when one pair of the successive iterates in the numerator is exchanged for $\psi_k - \psi_{k-1}$.
-Of course, $s_{k} < \gamma$ is not guaranteed, which further implies the need for the line search.
+We take the absolute value of the denominator to ensure $\tilde{\alpha}_{k,0} >0$.
+For the case where $\nabla F$ is monotone, $\tilde{\alpha}_{k,0}$ resembles the long Barzilai--Borwein step when one pair of the successive iterates in the numerator is exchanged for $\psi_k - \psi_{k-1}$.
+Noting that $\tilde{\alpha}_k$ only uses the latest two iterates to approximate a global constant $\gamma$.
+We can further incorporate global information by utilizing the geometric mean